 Dr. Goldstein has received numerous awards for his research, including: the 1988 Nicholas Andre award and the 1989 Kappa Delta Award for Excellence in Orthopaedic Research, the 1987 YC Fung young investigator award and the 2005 Lissner Medal for career achievements from the American Society of Mechanical Engineering and the 2003 Marshall Urist Award for Excellence in Tissue Regeneration Research from the Orthopaedic Research Society.
 He currently serves on the editorial boards of five journals.He has served as the Chair of the Orthopaedics and Musculoskeletal Science Study Section of the National Institutes of Health and holds or has held numerous leadership positions in national societies, including President of the Orthopaedic Research Society, Chair of the United States National Committee on Biomechanics, Chair of the College of Fellows of the Association Institute of Medical and Biological Engineering and a board member for the Biomedical Engineering Society and The Tissue Engineering and Regenerative Medicine Society International.
 In 2005, Dr. Goldstein was elected a member of the National Academy of Engineering.

 Dr. Goldstein has continuously been a very active participant in the Medical School and University community through many administrative positions and committee memberships.
 Perhaps most importantly, he served as the Assistant Dean (1993-1998) and then the Associate Dean for Research and Graduate Studies (1999-2004) in the Medical School at the University of Michigan.
+Dr. Goldstein also serves as an advisory board member at several universities and three start-up companies.
 He was elected to the Tufts University Board of Trustees in 2008.